Topology of complements to real affine space line arrangements: Introduction

 Though our object in this paper is the class of real affine line arrangements, it is natural to consider also real projective line arrangements consisting of projective lines in the projective space $\R P^n$, or corresponding real linear plane arrangements consisting of $2$-dimensional linear subspaces in $\R^{n+1}$.
 However the topology of complements in both cases are not determined, in general, by the intersection posets, which are defined similarly to the affine case.
 In fact it is known an example of pairwise transversal linear plane arrangements ${\mathcal B}$ and ${\mathcal B'}$ in $\R^4$ with $d = 4$ such that the complements $M({\mathcal B})$ and $M({\mathcal B'})$ have non-isomorphic cohomology algebras and therefore they are not homotopy equivalent, so, not homeomorphic to each other (\cite{Ziegler}, Theorem 2.1).

 A linear plane arrangement in $\R^4$ is pairwise transverse if and only if the corresponding projective line arrangement is non-singular (without multiple points) in $\R P^3$.
-Non-singular line arrangements in $\R P^3$, which are called skew line configurations, are studied in details (see \cite{VV} for instance).
+Non-singular line arrangements in $\R P^3$, which are called skew line configurations, are studied in details (see \cite{Hirschfeld, Viro85, VD, VV} for instance).
 Moreover, the topology of non-singular real algebraic curves in $\R P^3$ is studied, related to Hilbert's 16th problem, by many authors (see \cite{MO} for instance).
+Also refer to the surveys on the study of real algebraic varieties (\cite{Gudkov, Viro86}).

 It is natural to consider also complex line arrangements in $\C^n = \R^{2n}$.
-The topology of complex subspace arrangements in $\C^n$, in particular, homotopy types of them is studied in detail, where the intersection poset turns to have much information in complex cases than in real cases (see \cite{OT}\cite{Ziegler} for instance).
-Note that there exists the theory on the homotopy types of complements for general subspace arrangements (see \cite{Vasiliev}\cite{ZZ}).
+The topology of complex subspace arrangements in $\C^n$, in particular, homotopy types of them is studied in detail (see \cite{OT, Ziegler} for instance).
+Then it is known that the intersection poset turns to have much information in complex cases than in real cases.
+Refer to \cite{Vasiliev, ZZ}, for instance, on the theory on the homotopy types of complements for general subspace arrangements.

 In \S \ref{Trivial handle attachments}, we define the notion of trivial handle attachments clearly.
 In \S \ref{Affine line arrangements}, we show Theorem \ref{general-dimensional-affine-topology} and Theorem \ref{general-dimensional-affine-diffeomorphism} in parallel, using an idea of stratified Morse theory (\cite{GM}) in a simple situation.
 We then realize a deference of topological features between the complements to line arrangements and to knots, links, tangles or general spacial graphs (Remark \ref{knot-complement}).
 In the last section, related to our results, we discuss briefly the topology of real projective line arrangements and real linear plane arrangements.